-The Awards, bestowed in recognition of excellence, innovation, and enhancement of the quality of life, celebrates design as a vital humanistic tool in shaping the world and seeks to increase national awareness of the impact of design through education initiatives, therefore, Susan Kare's Lifetime Achievement Award is an obvious choice.
+The Awards, bestowed in recognition of excellence, innovation, and enhancement of the quality of life, celebrate design as a vital humanistic tool in shaping the world and aim to increase national awareness of the impact of design through education initiatives, therefore, Susan Kare's Lifetime Achievement Award is an obvious choice.

 After all the iconic female designer who made us fall in love with her bitmap typefaces and symbols of the Mac Revolution circa the 80s made an indelible impact on society and digital culture with a very special 'hello.'

 Susan Kare needs no introduction.